peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Returns:**

 * The sum of the two numbers, that is, this arbitrary-precision binary floating-point number plus a 32-bit signed integer.
+If this arbitrary-precision binary floating-point number is not-a-number (NaN), returns NaN.

 ### Subtract
     public EFloat Subtract​(int intValue)